 Another possible allowance for remarriage is desertion—when an unbelieving spouse leaves a believing spouse (1 Corinthians 7:12–15).
-This passage, though, does not specifically address remarriage, only being bound to stay in a marriage.
-Instances of physical, sexual, or severe emotional abuse would be sufficient cause for separation, but the Bible does not speak of these sins in the context of divorce or remarriage.
+In such a case, the believer is “not bound” (verse 15).
+This passage does not specifically address remarriage, however, and much depends on the meaning of the words not bound.
+Instances of physical, sexual, or emotional abuse would be sufficient cause for separation, but the Bible does not speak of these sins in the context of divorce or remarriage.

-We know two things for sure.
-God hates divorce (Malachi 2:16), and God is merciful and forgiving.
+While God hates divorce (Malachi 2:16), God is also merciful and forgiving.
 Every divorce is a result of sin, either on the part of one spouse or both.
 Does God forgive divorce?
 Absolutely!
 Divorce is no less forgivable than any other sin.
 Forgiveness of all sins is available through faith in Jesus Christ (Matthew 26:28; Ephesians 1:7).
 If God forgives the sin of divorce, does that mean you are free to remarry?
-Not necessarily.
-God sometimes calls people to remain single (1 Corinthians 7:7-8).
-Being single should not be viewed as a curse or punishment, but as an opportunity to serve God wholeheartedly (1 Corinthians 7:32-36).
-God’s Word does tell us, though, that it is better to marry than to burn with passion (1 Corinthians 7:9).
-Perhaps this sometimes applies to remarriage after a divorce.
+In light of the command to “remain unmarried or else be reconciled” in 1 Corinthians 7:11, the answer would seem to be no, except in the specific circumstances mentioned in 1 Corinthians 7:12–15 and Matthew 5:32 and Matthew 19:9.

 Being unmarried is not a curse.
 God sometimes calls people to remain single (1 Corinthians 7:7–8).
 Singleness can be an opportunity to serve God wholeheartedly (1 Corinthians 7:32–36).